Sarga 113 Hero

 अयोध्याकाण्ड

-This sarga completes the transitional arc from negotiation to symbolic governance.
-Bharata, accompanied by Śatrughna and the ministerial retinue, departs with Rāma’s pādukā as a ceremonial proxy for rightful sovereignty.
-The chapter frames the sandals as a juridico-ritual emblem: Vasiṣṭha urges Rāma to bestow the gold-adorned pādukā for Ayodhyā’s “yogakṣema” (security and welfare), and Rāma, facing east in a formal posture, grants them explicitly “for the sake of ruling.”
-Bharata articulates fidelity to Daśaratha’s fourteen-year vow, reaffirming exile terms as binding constitutional speech.
-Bharadvāja praises Bharata’s innate nobility, interpreting virtue as naturally settling in him, and asserts Daśaratha’s continued life through such a dharmic son.
-The narrative then shifts to itinerary and affect: the army turns back with vehicles, horses, and elephants; crossings of Yamunā and Gaṅgā are noted; Śṛṅgiberapura is entered; Ayodhyā is finally seen as bereft—silent, cheerless, and diminished—prompting Bharata’s grief-stricken address to the charioteer.
+This sarga completes the movement from negotiation to symbolic governance.
+Bharata, with Śatrughna and the ministers, departs bearing Rāma’s pādukā as a ceremonial proxy of rightful sovereignty.
+The sandals are framed as a juridico-ritual emblem: Vasiṣṭha urges Rāma to bestow the gold-adorned pādukā for Ayodhyā’s “yogakṣema” (security and welfare), and Rāma, facing east in formal posture, grants them explicitly “for the sake of ruling.”
+Bharata proclaims fidelity to Daśaratha’s fourteen-year vow, reaffirming the exile terms as binding constitutional speech.
+Bharadvāja praises Bharata’s innate nobility, seeing virtue as naturally settled in him, and declares that Daśaratha lives on through such a dharmic son.
+The narrative then turns to the return journey and its mood: the army wheels back with vehicles, horses, and elephants; the crossings of the Yamunā and Gaṅgā are noted; and Śṛṅgiberapura is entered.
+At last Ayodhyā is seen as bereft—silent, cheerless, and diminished—prompting Bharata’s grief-laden address to the charioteer.

 Shlokas